51m0ns/PowerShell/README.md

-# ps-ad-group-member
-powershell ad group member
+# Powershell funktions and scripts